 I hung my wreaths on sconces that are on each side of my Pottery Barn dupe decorative mirrors to add a little more color to the space.
 They add the touch of fall on the wall that I was looking for.

 If you like the ladder shelf to the right of the couch, you can get that here (and it’s on sale for much cheaper than I got it for!).
 It’s a cute little addition to our living room since I only ordered one end table and a sofa table.
 I hope to show you the rest of my living room fall decor sometime next week.
-We bought a TV wall mount with an in-wall cord hider which we plan to install this weekend.
-I’ll be sharing the tutorial for hiding all of your cords next week as well.
-Our sofa table will be moved to under the TV to create a mantle for me to decorate.
+We bought a TV wall mount with an in-wall cord hider which we installed this weekend.
+You can check out the full tutorial for hiding your cords, easily in minutes with this tutorial.
+Now I can decorate my sofa table like a mantle.
 Yay!

 I hope that you enjoyed this tutorial!
 When you make your fall chenille yarn wreath, I’d love for you to tag me on social media (@LifeasaLEOWife).
 I love seeing the twists that y’all put on these decor ideas!